 It has a good combination of medium firmness and luxurious padding, and we found it was comfortable in all sleeping positions.

-The only caveat is that since I’m very tall (193 cm) and personally prefer a firm mattress, I found our combined weight of 160 kg / 352 lbs creates just a bit too much of a dip in the middle.
-My partner had no complaints at all though – she isn’t as fussy as I am about the firmness of a mattress.
+The only caveat is that since I’m very tall (193 cm) and personally prefer a very firm mattress, I found our combined weight (160 kg / 352 lbs) created a bit of a dip in the middle.
+My partner had no complaints, which just shows how subjective a matter it is.
+But I do like a very firm mattress in general.

 - All body types who sleep alone.

 - If you and your partner don’t have a heavy combined weight and like medium firmness.

 With free delivery, the mattress arrived in a compressed tube, inside a neat carry bag.
 They offer a white glove service, but we opted to unpack and set it up ourselves.

 Once we’d unrolled it, it took about an hour for the various memory foam layers to fully spring into shape.
 There was very little smell from off-gassing, but we left it for a day to be sure.
 And 24 hours later there was no noticeable smell at all.

 The mattress weighs a lot, so moving it onto the bed required a bit of muscle from two people – there are handles though, which always helps.